Last updated on January 4, 2024

 There are no height restrictions for the 4-D Kung-Fu Panda theatre experience, so this is one that slightly older toddlers can enjoy.
 As with all the 3-D and 4-D experiences, it can be quite intense, so probably not one for toddlers who are easily overwhelmed.

-Practicalities of visiting Universal Studios with a baby or toddler
+Practicalities of visiting Universal Studios with toddlers or babies

 - There is no dedicated baby care centre at Universal Studios Hollywood, but there are baby changing facilities in all the restrooms.